 Warm weather can be exhausting for both pet owners and their furry friends.
 When a dog overheats, it pants and breathes differently in order to cool itself down.
 Brachycephalic breeds (short-faced) have a difficult time in the heat because they cannot breathe as easily as other breeds.
 This type of breathing causes them to overheat easily, making them more susceptible to heat stroke and other life-threatening problems.
+A few examples of dogs that fall under the Brachyephalic breed category are the French and English Bulldog, Pug, Boxer, Pekingese, Shih Tzu, Lhasa Apso, Chihuahua, and Boston Terrier.
 Here are a few tips to keep your short-faced dog comfortable and safe in the warm weather:

 - Keep the water bowl full.
 Make sure there is always enough water available for your dog.
 If your pup goes outside, make sure to keep a water bowl in the shade to keep it cool.